rydmike/flex_color_scheme/README.md

 branded surfaces.
 The created themes are based on the same concept as Flutter's ColorScheme based themes, with many additional useful and convenient features.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/CollageSize50.png?raw=true" alt="ColorScheme Intro"/>

+## Version 4.0.0 Notice

+This document is still the version 3.0.0 documentation.
+Depending on when and where you read it, e.g. on GitHub or as a dev release v4.0.0-dev on pub.dev.
+It may contain some updated elements, but the documentation will not be complete until v4.0.0 is released.

+## Quick Start Guide

+To be added.

 # Contents
 - [FlexColorScheme](#flexcolorscheme)